Basic Usage

 }

-If the client needs to support streaming generic calls, the streaming protocol must be confirmed.
-By default, the streaming protocol for the generic client generated in this way is TTHeaderStreaming, and non-streaming messages are Framed or TTHeaderFramed.
-If you need to configure streaming methods to use the GRPC protocol without changing the protocol for non-streaming methods, add the following client options:
+If the client needs to support streaming generic calls, you need to confirm the streaming call protocol.
+By default, the generic client generated through the above method uses TTHeaderStreaming for streaming protocols, while non-streaming messages use Framed or TTHeaderFramed.
+If you need to configure streaming methods to use GRPC protocol without changing the protocol of non-streaming methods, add the following client options:

-The request/response or stream messages passed in a generic call are of type JSON string.
+The request/response or stream message passed in generic calls are JSON string type.
 After the generic client is initialized, it provides 4 streaming mode call methods.
-For detailed usage of streaming, see: StreamX Basic Stream Programming.
+For detailed streaming usage, see: StreamX Basic Stream Programming.

 // unary